 The clerk of the circuit court for the county shall publish notice of the election in a newspaper of general circulation in the county once a week for three consecutive weeks prior to the election, with the first notice appearing no more than 21 days before the election.
 The notice shall contain the ballot question and a statement of not more than 500 words on the proposed question.
 The explanation shall be presented in plain English, shall be limited to a neutral explanation, and shall not present arguments by either proponents or opponents of the proposal.
 The attorney for the county or city or, if there is no county or city attorney, the attorney for the Commonwealth shall prepare the explanation.
-"Plain English" means written in nontechnical, readily understandable language using words of art whose usage or special meaning primarily is limited to a particular field or profession.
+"Plain English" means written in nontechnical, readily understandable language using words of common everyday usage and avoiding legal terms and phrases or other terms and words of art whose usage or special meaning primarily is limited to a particular field or profession.

-C. The county may expend public funds to produce and distribute neutral information concerning the referendum; provided, however, public funds may not be used to promote a particular position on the question, either in the notice called for in subsection B, or in any other distribution of information to the public.

-D. The regular election officers of the county shall open the polls on the date specified in such order and conduct the election in the manner provided by law.
+- C. The county may expend public funds to produce and distribute neutral information concerning the referendum; provided, however, public funds may not be used to promote a particular position on the question, either in the notice called for in subsection B, or in any other distribution of information to the public. - D. The regular election officers of the county shall open the polls on the date specified in such order and conduct the election in the manner provided by law.
 The election shall be by ballot which shall be prepared by the electoral board of the county and on which shall be printed the following: